 Address: 189 The Grove Dr., Los Angeles, CA 90036

-One of the popular things to do in Los Angeles with kids who are American Girl fans is to visit the LA store and its cafe on their must-do list.
-This restaurant serves brunch, lunch, and tea, and has seating for dolls as well as their owners.
-We’ve eaten the cafe multiple times and the food is surprisingly good, especially the birthday cake if you’re celebrating a special occasion.
+One of the popular things to do in Los Angeles with kids who are American Girl fans is to visit American Girl Place and its cafe.
+This restaurant serves brunch, lunch, and tea.
+Dolls sit with their owners in high chairs secured to the tables.
+We’ve eaten in the cafe multiple times.
+I find the food surprisingly good — especially the birthday cake if you’re celebrating a special occasion.

-American Girl is located in The Grove.
+American Girl is located in The Grove shopping mall.
 Make a reservation before your visit as it is typically full every day.

-Pro tip: If your daughter doesn’t have doll, the restaurant has some they can borrow during her visit, but only genuine American Girl dolls are allowed in the restaurant.
+Pro tip: If your child does not bring a doll, they can borrow one for their visit.
+Only genuine American Girl dolls are allowed in the restaurant.